 - Sales cycle length: track the time it takes for leads to become paying customers.

 - Outcome metrics: track the number of leads who go onto become paying customers.

 Your nurture process will evolve over time with small tweaks aiming to boost these metrics, so it’s important to track your data from the beginning.

 Marketing automation: How it helps develop sales-qualified leads

 The most effective way to optimize your lead nurturing process is to use automation software.

-It’s impossible for you to be available to potential customers throughout the sales journey, so automation gives a human touch to the content marketing process, even when there isn’t one.
+It’s impossible for you to be available to potential sales-qualified leads throughout the entire sales journey, so automation gives a human touch to the content marketing process, even when there isn’t one.